BladeRunnerJS/brjs-site/README.md

     git clone git@github.com:BladeRunnerJS/brjs-site.git
     cd brjs-site
     gem install jekyll
-    jekyll serve -w
+    gem install redcarpet # may not be required jekyll serve -w

 Navigate to `localhost:4000` to see the site running.

+#### Gotcha: Error installing redcarpet

+If you're on iOS Mavericks you may need to:

+1. Have XCode installed
+2. Ensure you've accepted the XCode agreement (start app, agree, close)
+3. Have Command Line Tools installed: use `xcode-select --install`

 ## Docs